Lss1242/Lss1242.github.io/_pages/about.md

 Before my PhD, I was a MSc Mathematics student at Imperial College London with a focus on probability theory, Markov processes and random matrix theory.
 I have completed my BSc Maths degree at Warwick before going to Imperial.

 Me?
 Mathematician?
 Computer Scientist?
 Or both?

+**Potential Collaboration:** If you share similar research interests or would like to collaborate with me, feel free to reach out to me via email.